lalit2005/hyperdocs/docs/vs-docusaurus.md

 All thanks to Next.js ISR feature.

 There's nothing that you have to worry about except for the content.

+## Blog

+A blog for a project is where you notify your users about new releases, event and updates such as a funding round, etc..

+With Hyperdocs, you write, edit and publish blog posts all from the dashboard.
+This has a great advantage.

+Imagine you want to write a blog post about the next release and save it as a draft to release it later.

+With Docusaurus, you have can push it to the repo by mistake and it will be available for your users to read.

+You don't want that to happen.

+With Hyperdocs, you can write the blog post and save it as draft in dashboard.
+Publish it only when you feel it's done.

 ## Deployment